 URLs and navigation

-This template has beautified URLs and AJAX style navigation powered by Hash and Pop state change browser events as well as Bubble's native URL path extraction.
+This template has beautified URLs and an AJAX-style navigation powered by Hash and Pop state change browser events as well as Bubble's native URL path extraction.

 /story, the fundraiser's 6-digit unique ID is used as the path and is used to fetch the fundraiser from the database and set it on the page.